AztecProtocol/aztec-packages/circuits/cpp/barretenberg/cpp/srs_db/grumpkin/monomial/README.md

    If more than 504000 points are desired at some point, it is likely we will need to a small refactor so that more files are created.

-A full-length transcript file containing 504000 points would have BN254    transcript00.dat size: 322560412
+A full-length transcript file containing 504000 points would have:
+BN254    transcript00.dat size: 322560412
 Grumpkin transcript00.dat size: 322560028
 322560028 - 322560412 = 384 =     256     +    128